Find Teaching Schools

 Find Schools Near

-Life As an Anthropology and Archeology Professor
+What Do Anthropology and Archeology Professor Do?

-Position Description Teach courses in anthropology or archeology.
+Anthropology & Archeology Professor Definition Teach courses in anthropology or archeology.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

-A Day in the Life of an Anthropology & Archeology Professor
+Anthropology & Archeology Professor Responsibilities

 • Serve on academic or administrative committees that deal with institutional policies, departmental matters, and academic issues.